Services for Students

 Through this application, faculty and staff post student employment vacancies in their departments.

 The student portal is a gateway to personalized information and online services all in one place, under a single sign-on.
-This means students may log in just once, using their username and password.
+This means students log in the first time, using their LAU username and password, without the need to log in again afterwards to other applications or to the Portal.

 - To protect privacy, students should remember to log out or close their browser prior to leaving their computers.